Updated February 8, 2019

 This is the amount of you have to pay every quarter in addition to your annual return on your income.

-For 2016, the estimated tax due dates are April 18, June 15, September 15 and January 17, 2017.
+In general, the estimated tax due dates fall on April 15, June 15, September 15, and January 15 of the following year.
 Each due date covers the income received in the three-month period before it.
-The estimated tax due dates will fall during the same general time frame each year.
-These can vary based on holidays or weekends.
+The estimated tax due dates hit the same general time frame each year.
+Of course, t

 |Income Received for the Period||Estimated Tax Due Date|